 Displaced persons from Europe arrived in 1948 and 1952.
 The majority of immigrants had come from Italy, Germany, the Netherlands and the former Yugoslavia.
 At the time, Caldwell oversaw the immigration process.
 Caldwell organized financial arrangements such as food and transportation for the travelers.
 As well, a welcome committee greeted the immigrants with a reception, numerous accommodations and future employment.
 The accommodations included workers’ hostels, holding centres and transit camps.

 Today, immigrants are greeted and accommodated just as highly as in 1948 and 1952.
 In addition, the economy is thriving and there is a high demand for skilled workers.
 As well, the country is renowned for having one of the world’s best immigration systems and for serving Australia’s needs.
 Aside from Australia’s thriving economy, there are other benefits to living in Australia:-

 Currently Australia operates a totally nondiscriminatory system of immigration that has resulted in both China and India providing the most immigrants to Australia from Asia in recent years.
 Of course the United Kingdom also provides the most immigrants to Australia from Europe.
-If you are contemplating immigrating to Australia it is recommended that you seek the professional services of James Tan Immigration Consultants to assist you in your dream to immigrate to Australia.
+If you are contemplating immigrating to Australia it is recommended that you seek the professional services of James Tan Immigration Lawyer to assist you in your dream to immigrate to Australia.